-Boxing Day games postponed by Covid
+Boxing Day games postponed by Covid-19

-Boxing Day postponements: Northampton-Walsall & Newport-Forest Green off due to Covid-19
+Boxing Day postponements: Cardiff-Coventry among three EFL games off due to Covid-19

 Last updated on .From the section Football

-Two League Two games on 26 December have both been called off because of positive Covid-19 cases.
+Cardiff City's Championship home match with Coventry City and two League Two games on 26 December have been called off because of positive Covid-19 cases.

+Cardiff, who also had to postpone Saturday's game with Derby, have "several cases of Covid-19 within the playing squad and staff".

-Northampton called off their home game against Walsall following "a number of positive Covid-19 cases" in the Cobblers squad.
+Northampton Town have also had to call off their home game against Walsall.

-After already seeing two home games postponed, Forest Green have now informed the EFL that they cannot fulfil their trip to Newport.
+Forest Green also informed the EFL that they cannot play their game at Newport, their third straight postponement.

-These are the first games affected in the traditional Boxing Day programme.
+These are the first three games affected in the traditional Boxing Day programme.

-But other fixtures are likely to be postponed around the country as national figures rise following the effect of the Omicron variant.
+More fixtures are likely to be postponed around the country as national figures rise following the effect of the Omicron variant, with daily lateral flow testing now taking place at clubs for all first-team players and staff.

 Northampton's club statement said: "In light of the increased transmission rate of the Omicron variant, the EFL will now review the circumstances surrounding the postponement.